sandeepraju/a/line-of-credit/README.md

 ```

 * Open the `settings.py` with the editor of your choice and update the database settings.
-* Once this is done, return back to the directory which has the makefile.
+* Once this is done, return back to the directory which has the `Makefile`.

 ```
 cd ../